-As discussed in the Quarterly Highlights section, the Corporation completed a financing in May 2018 for net proceeds of \$37.5 million.
+The Corporation also completed a financing in May 2018 for net proceeds of \$37.5 million.
 The Corporation intends to use these proceeds to advance the Stibnite Gold Project and for other working capital requirements.
 The utilization of the funds related to the Stibnite Gold Project are predominately accounted for in Exploration & Evaluation expenses and are described in the Results of Operations section above.